Yates: Russians had 'real leverage' over Flynn

 Let go

-Yates, who was appointed by President Barack Obama, was fired as acting attorney general at the end of January when she refused to defend the President's first attempt at a ban on travelers and refugees entering the US from a number of Muslim-majority countries.
+Yates, who was appointed by President Barack Obama, was fired as acting attorney general at the end of January

+when she refused to defend the President's first attempt at a ban on travelers and refugees entering the US from a number of Muslim-majority countries.

 She was dismissed for "refusing to enforce a legal order designed to protect the citizens of the United States," the White House said at the time.

-Yates also denies that she was behind the leaking of a story to The Washington Post about Flynn's calls with Kislyak, which led to his dismissal.
+Yates also denies that she was behind the leaking of a story to The Washington Post about Flynn's calls with Kislyak

 "Absolutely not.
 I did not and I would not leak classified information," she told Cooper.